DomasB/notes/🤖 AI/Grossary/Idempotent ML Pipelines.md

 **What are the benefits of idempotent ML Pipelines?**
 -----------------------------------------------------

-If a [ML pipeline](https://www.hopsworks.ai/dictionary/ml-pipeline) is idempotent, you can re-run it in the case of failure without having to worry about side-effects - you will always get the same output.
+If a [[ML pipeline]] is idempotent, you can re-run it in the case of failure without having to worry about side-effects - you will always get the same output.

 **Idempotency and Inference Pipelines**
 ---------------------------------------

-An [inference pipeline](https://www.hopsworks.ai/dictionary/inference-pipeline) takes [features](https://www.hopsworks.ai/dictionary/feature) and a model as input and produces prediction(s) as output.
+An [[Inference Pipeline]]  takes [[Feature|features]]  and a model as input and produces prediction(s) as output.
 The predictions are either returned to the client ([online inference](https://www.hopsworks.ai/dictionary/online-inference-pipeline)) or stored in some stable storage ([batch inference](https://www.hopsworks.ai/dictionary/batch-inference-pipeline)).

 An idempotent batch inference pipeline should read the same input features from the feature store and produce the same output.
 For example,a non-idempotent batch inference pipeline could take as a parameter for the date range of input features as “new features that arrived today”.
 An idempotent version of the same pipeline would require the pipeline executor to supply the date range as a parameter.
-This way, an [orchestration](https://www.hopsworks.ai/dictionary/orchestration) engine, such as Airflow, can run the idempotent pipeline on a schedule (e.g., daily), and for each run, it provides the range of data to perform inference on (e.g., 24th April 2023).
+This way, an [[Orchestration]] engine, such as Airflow, can run the idempotent pipeline on a schedule (e.g., daily), and for each run, it provides the range of data to perform inference on (e.g., 24th April 2023).

 Online inference pipelines are more difficult to design as idempotent if they retrieve precomputed features from the feature store, as the precomputed features can change between different online inference requests.